Chinese manufacturing expands in October but at slower pace

 BEIJING -- China’s manufacturing activity expanded in October for the eighth straight month, though at a slightly slower rate than in September, the National Bureau of Statistics said Saturday.

-Manufacturing employment remained in negative territory with a reading of 49.3, a decline from 49.6 in September.
+Manufacturing employment, after a brief bounce-back in March and April, fell for the sixth straight month with a reading of 49.3, a decline from 49.6 from September.
 China has struggled to get people back to work even as the pandemic has largely receded at home.

+The recovery has helped large manufacturers more than smaller ones, which fell into negative territory in October, dropping 0.7 to 49.4.

+Zhao Qinghe, a senior statistician at the National Bureau of Statistics, said that some companies reported that the resurgence of the epidemic overseas had delayed imports of raw materials and increased the transport costs.